Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Conclusion

 \section{Conclusion}

-The main result in this paper is \eqref{final_second_order}, which gives an approximation to the bias of the Euler characteristic integral as a point estimator for $n$, the number of targets over a discrete sensor field.
-Numerical results show that equation \eqref{final_second_order} agrees closely with obersvations.
+The main result in this paper is Theorem \ref{second_order_theorem}, which gives an approximation to the bias of the Euler characteristic integral as a point estimator for $n$, the number of targets over a discrete sensor field.
+Numerical results show that Theorem \ref{second_order_theorem} agrees closely with observations.

 But this is just a preliminary analysis, and there is still much to be done.
 There are also many constraining assumptions we made here which are ripe for relaxing.
 Areas of further research might include looking into,